Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 #### Why so much configuration ?

-As an eZ Platform bundle, we want to make sure developers can extend / override most of it.
+As an Ibexa bundle, we want to make sure developers can extend / override most of it.

 Moreover, we use React for adding an interface in the backoffice, for maintainability purposes ... and it comes with upfront application configuration.